tarpn/tarpn-battery-backup-deluxe/Assembly.md

 Since the back of the PCB has exposed copper, a thermal pad is required to avoid shorting the mosfets with the heat sink.
 Also, since the heatsink area includes many through-hole pads, the thermal pad must be thick enough to keep the heatsink flat.
-At least a 1mm thick pad is recommended.
-It is also recommended to trim the through-hole leads flush with the solder fillet so they do not piece the thermal pad and contact the heatsink.
+A pad of at least 1mm thickness is needed.
+The leads of the through-hole parts in the heatsink aread should be trimmed flush with the solder fillet (not flush with the board).
+Trimming the leads will avoid having their sharp ends exposed which could pierce the thermal pad and contact the heatsink.